 Master’s program in History (M.A.)

 Master’s program in Culture and Economy: History (M.A.)
-(If you chose History and Economics or Business Administration as your two main subjects for the Bachelor of Education program.)
+(If you chose History and Economics and Business Administration as your two main subjects for the Bachelor of Education program.)

 You can find the exact requirements for the program in the selection statutes, which are only available in German.